Couchbase-Ecosystem/cbl-ionic-docs/docs/intro.md

   Couchbase Lite is an embedded, document-style NoSQL database that is syncable and makes it easy to build offline-enabled applications.
 ---

-# Couchbase Lite for Ionic
+# Couchbase Lite for Ionic Capacitor

 Couchbase Lite is an embedded, document-style NoSQL database that is syncable and makes it easy to build offline-enabled applications.

-Couchbase Lite for Ionic is a plugin implementation of Couchbase Lite for Ionic using Typescript.
+Couchbase Lite for Ionic Capacitor is a Capacitor plugin implementation of Couchbase Lite for Ionic using Typescript.
 It has feature parity with Couchbase Lite implementations for other platforms, with a few exceptions.

+More information on Ionic Capacitor can be found here: [Capacitor](https://capacitorjs.com/docs)

 :::note
 This plugin only works with iOS and Android platforms.
 Web support is not available.